Humaid bin Rashid Al Nuaimi III

-In 2019 he ranked 11th on the list of the longest-reigning rulers in the world (if Elizabeth II is counted in many realms), which makes him sixth today.

 Early life and family

 Humaid bin Rashid received his early education in Dubai in the 1940s and 1950s and later went to Cairo for further studies.
 In the early 1970s he became active in the affairs of state, as Ajman joined the United Arab Emirates in December 1971 and he was required to act as the deputy ruler.
 He belongs to the Al Na'im tribe.

 His sister was the late Sheikha Fatima bint Rashid Al Nuaimi, who died on 14 December 2014.
 Her only son is the ruler of Fujairah, Sheikh Hamad Al Sharqi.

 One of the spouses of Humaid bin Rashid is Sheikha Fatima bint Zayed.
 His child from this marriage is Rashid bin Humaid Al Nuaimi.